TingyiZhang/EC504/README.md

 - List words that appear only on even numbered lines.
 - Produce a histogram of the lengths of words in the file
 - Produce a list of pairs of lines with the number of words they have in common.

+## Homework3
+### Graph Algorithm
+- Implement a weighted graph.
+- Implement an algorithm to calculate Euler's formula.
+- Implement an algorithm to color the graph.